-- A minimum GPA of 2.00 in the 32 credits of BIOL courses listed in degree program
+- A minimum GPA of 2.00 in the BIOL courses listed in the degree program

-- A minimum GPA of 2.00 in the supporting courses listed in degree program
+- A minimum GPA of 2.00 in the supporting courses listed in the degree program

-- Students may apply no more than 4 credits of BIOL 103 Introductory Biology I (Mason Core) or BIOL 104 Introductory Biology II (Mason Core) toward elective credit (or equivalent transfer credit at the 100 to 200-level) if taken before the successful completion of BIOL 213 Cell Structure and Function (Mason Core).
+- Students may apply no more than 4 credits of BIOL 103 Introductory Biology I (Mason Core) or BIOL 107 Intro Biology II Lecture (Mason Core) and BIOL 106 Introductory Biology II Laboratory (Mason Core) toward elective credit (or equivalent transfer credit at the 100 to 200-level) if taken before the successful completion of BIOL 213 Cell Structure and Function (Mason Core).